-FIG. 7: Experimental and theoretical yrast spectra of $^{158}$ Er, $^{160}$ Yb, $^{162}$ Hf and $^{156}$ Er, with numerical values given in units of keV.
-The starting point of the backbendings are indicated for each nuclei by a dashed line.
-At the beginning of each spectrum one can find the corresponding root-mean-square (r.m.s.) values.
+Figure 7.
+Experimental and theoretical yrast spectra of 158 Er, 160 Yb, 162 Hf and 156 Er, with numerical values given in units of keV.
+The starting point of the backbendings is indicated for each nucleus by a dashed line.
+At the beginning of each spectrum one can find the corresponding root-mean-square (rms) values.